vajonam/prusaslicer-novnc/README.md

 - `PGID=1000` : default GID, allows the Process GID to be set.
 - `SUPD_LOGLEVEL=INFO`: Specifies the log level for supervisord.
 Set to `TRACE` to see output for various commands helps if you are debugging something.
 See superviosrd manual for possible levels.
 - `ENABLEHWGPU=`: Enables HW 3D acceleration.
 Default is `false` to maintain backward compatability.
-- `VGL_DISPLAY=egl`: Advanced setting to target specific cards if you have multiple GPUs
+- `VGL_DISPLAY=egl`: Advanced setting to target specific cards if you have multiple GPUs.
 - `NOVNC_PORT=8080`: Sets the port for the noVNC HTML5/web interface.
 - `VNC_RESOLUTION=1280x800`: Defines the resolution of the VNC server.
 - `VNC_PASSWORD=`: Defaults to no VNC password, but you can add one here.